Program Description

 Notes

-- In general, to qualify for financial aid a student must be enrolled at least half time taking degree requirements.
+• To qualify for financial aid, most students must be enrolled at least half time in an aid eligible program and be taking degree requirements.
 Half time is 6 units in a quarter for undergraduate programs and 4 units in a quarter for graduate programs.